PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroToVariablesAndDataTransformation.md

 ## 2) Workshop - Variables and Data Transformation in Power BI
 Now it's time for the workshop part of of this class to get acquainted with variables and data transformation in PowerBI.
 Click the links [Introduction to Power BI](https://www.datacamp.com/courses/introduction-to-power-bi) and [Introduction to DAX in Power BI](https://www.datacamp.com/courses/introduction-to-power-bi).
 Complete the both courses and upload the certificate to github, reference the certificate in your learning log for this week.

-## 3) Mock Assessment
+## 3) Datalab Preparation

-This mock assessment is about applying the concepts we learned today to a real-world situation.
+This Datalab Preparation is about applying the concepts we learned today to a real-world situation.
 Today we're interested in your day, what did you have for lunch and breakfast for example?
 You can also come up with some food or drink items instead if, for example, you didn't eat anything yet.
 Sounds straightforward, right?
 So let's get started!

-Create an .pbix file called "VariablesMockAssessment" and follow these instructions:
+Create an .pbix file called "VariablesDatalabPreparation" and follow these instructions:

 1. Create a variable called 'lunch' with a text/string describing an item you had for lunch: food only.
 2. Delete the variable.